trbaker/GIStandards/overview.md

 # Overview

 ### BACKGROUND
-Modern K-12 curriculum standards guide the activities of districts and classrooms across the United States - to varying degrees.
+K-12 state curriculum standards guide the activities of districts and classrooms across the United States - to varying degrees.
 For better or worse, curriculum standards, frameworks, and benchmarks are the closest documentation we have to what *should* happen in a classroom at subject and grade level.
 While some previous research has been conducted (Milsen & Roberts, 2008; Jo, Duke, & Baker, 2019), the work was not exhaustive and is now of questionable use due to its age.
+The central question of interest is, to what extent does geospatial language exist in the U.S. state curriculum for the four core academic areas and CTE?

-This research uses iterative machine analyses to search for, record, and analyze the presence of select geospatial keywords in US K12 curriculum standards, frameworks, and programs of study.
+This research uses iterative machine analyses to search for, record, and analyze the presence of select geospatial keywords in US K12 curriculum standards, frameworks,and programs of study.
 The state curriculum standards in English language arts (ELA), mathematics (MA), science (SC), social studies (SS), and Career Technical Education (CTE) as defined by each state, are accessed in their most recent version, decrypted, and saved to an archive prior to the machine analyses.

 A modern, high-level programming language, Python 3 was used to search the 3,500+ standards documents included in the study.
 The library PyPDF2 was used for reading documents.
 MySQL database was used to hold the retrieved data and samples.
 Python was also used to generate Markdown and HTML web pages based on content logged to the database.
 Python libraries Matplotlib and Numpy are used to generate the charts and graphcs.
 The technical architecture used in this project is flexible, allowing for standards documents to be added or removed.
 With the click of a few buttons all standards documents can be rescanned, committed to the database, analyzed, and published.
 As multiple states update one or more standards documents annually, this capacity to completely recreate the analyses and reports is critical.
 The algorithms and code are also flexible in that keywords may be added or removed.
 Even geographical entities (e.g. US territories) could relatively easily added to the reporting.